 Conservative treatments are usually effective for managing this condition.

 Center for Pain Management recommends conservative treatments for facet syndrome, such as rest, heat, physical therapy, and anti-inflammatory medication.
-If pain persists, we may recommend a procedure called radiofrequency rhizotomy (also called radiofrequency ablation), in which a needle-like device is used to cauterize a nerve that’s causing pain.
+If pain persists, we may recommend a procedure called radiofrequency rhizotomy (also called radiofrequency ablation), in which a needle-like device is used to cauterize a nerve that’s causing joint pain.

 Without treatment, back pain and stiffness tends to become worse over time, especially in patients who have arthritis or other degenerative conditions.
 Get help with facet joint pain before it progresses.